Adhesive Application

 photo source: finewoodworking.com

-Often, in order to find out the strength of joints, those interested do empirical but very conclusive tests.
-It is similar to coin tests to see adhesion of the varnish to the substrate.
-I was talking at one point with Mr Matefy Csaba from Szolvegy, the distributor of Tiszabond adhesives, on how he tested an adhesive.
-It all started from a discussion about the situation in the wood industry and how they always have to find solutions to help producers keep their prices in line.
-Wanting to help a partner, he thought of replacing the one-component adhesive he used with a two-component one that was used in the past and was cheaper.
-But he needed some joint strength, so Mr Csaba glued two pieces of wood together, took the board home and fired it up.
-He should have tested it after 3 hours in the water, but to be sure he left it boiling for 8 hours.
-The joint held, it didn't come apart, so he exchanged the product to his partner with a peace of mind.
+Often, to find out the strength of joints, those interested do empirical but very conclusive tests.
+It's similar to coin tests to see adhesion of the varnish to the substrate.
+I was talking at one point with Mr Matefy Csaba from Szolvegy, distributor of Tiszabond adhesives, about how he tested an adhesive.
+It all started with a discussion about the situation in the wood industry and how they always have to find solutions to help manufacturers keep within their price range.
+Wanting to help out a partner, he thought of replacing the one-component adhesive they were using with a two-component one that was used in the past and was cheaper.
+But he needed some strength in the joint, so Mr. Csaba glued two pieces of wood together, took the board home and boiled it.
+He should have tested it after 3 hours in the water, but to be on the safe side he boiled it for 8 hours.
+The joint held together, it didn't fall apart, so he exchanged the product to his partner with a good heart.

-The quality of the solder is not only about its resistance in different environments.
-There are many other requirements to be met, related to elasticity, transparency, sandability, formaldehyde emission or VOC.
-But you can find all this in other articles.
+The quality of bonding is not only about its resistance in different environments.
+There are many other requirements to be met, related to elasticity, transparency, sandability, formaldehyde emission or VOCs.
+But all this is covered in other articles.

 classification of adhesives